 Australia’s Spiritual Heart — Alice Springs to Uluru via Glen Helen Gorge and Kings Canyon

 This drive through Australia’s Red Centre from Alice Springs to Uluru via Glen Helen Gorge and Kings Canyon is definitely one of the best road trips in Australia for us.
-It’s the drive we mentioned in our recent post on road trip tips (link above), when things went a little awry one afternoon, but it’s still one of the country’s most rewarding.
-You could do it in a few very hurried days or you could take a week to ten days including time in Alice and Uluru.
+It’s the drive we mentioned in our recent post on road trip tips (link above), when things went a little awry one afternoon, but it’s still one of the country’s most rewarding road trips.
+You could do it over a few days if you had to or you could easily take a week to ten days including time in Alice Springs and Uluru.

 Tropical Top End — from Darwin to Kakadu and Litchfield National Parks

-If you know us it’s not surprising that we’d include two Northern Territory drives on our list of best Australian road trips, as we are absolutely smitten with the Northern Territory.
-I can easily imagine us living there one day.
-This is easily one of the best road trips in Australia.
+If you know us well, it’s not surprising that we’d include two Northern Territory drives on our list of best Australian road trips, as we are absolutely smitten with The Territory or NT.
+I could easily imagine us living there one day.
+This is easily another of the best road trips in Australia that you can do.

-The ‘Top End’ as Aussies call it — yes, we love giving everything another name, don’t we? — is characterised by tropical mangroves teeming with wildlife, sticky monsoon forests, and stupendous stone escarpments, thundering waterfalls (in monsoon) and arid plains dotted with ant hills or grazing buffalo.
+The ‘Top End’ as Aussies call the northern part of Australia — yes, Australians love giving everything another name — is characterised by tropical mangroves teeming with wildlife, sticky monsoon forests, stupendous stone escarpments, thundering waterfalls (in monsoon) and arid plains dotted with ant hills or grazing buffalo.

-It’s remote and rugged, and — if that weren’t enough — it’s home to many of Australia’s incredible indigenous peoples who have lived here for 40,000 years and have hundreds of different languages and laws, so this is a spiritually rich place bursting with magical stories of the Dreamtime that you’ll see told in ancient paintings on red rock walls and explained by Aboriginal guides.
+It’s blissfully remote and it’s rugged beautifully, and — if that weren’t enough — it’s home to Australia’s ancient indigenous peoples who have lived here for over 40,000 years and have hundreds of different languages and laws.
+That means the Top End is a spiritually rich place bursting with magical stories of the Dreamtime that you can see told in ancient paintings on red rock walls and explained by Aboriginal guides.

-You begin this drive in multicultural tropical Darwin where you should spend a few days before driving from Darwin via Mary River to Kakadu National Park and its abundant Aboriginal art, birdlife, wildlife, and wetlands, before doing a loop and making your way north again to explore Litchfield National Park for its wonderful waterfalls, serene swimming holes, and fantastic fields of magnetic termite mounds.
+You begin this drive in multicultural tropical Darwin where you should spend a few days before driving from Darwin via Mary River to Kakadu National Park with its abundant Aboriginal art, birdlife, wildlife, and wetlands, before doing a loop and making your way north again to explore Litchfield National Park for its wonderful waterfalls, serene swimming holes, and fantastic fields of magnetic termite mounds.

 The Red Centre — from Katherine to Alice Springs